What’s the difference between PocketLab One, PocketLab Voyager, and PocketLab Weather?

 Can I directly access the data programmatically in real-time?
 Can I stream the data into another application?
 Is there an API for PocketLab available?

-How do I connect PocketLab with Scratch?
+Can I connect PocketLab with Scratch?

 Yes!
 PocketLab has an integration with ScratchX.
 You need access to the PocketLab Web App, available on Chromebooks, Macs, and Android phones and tablets.
 To learn more about the PocketLab integration with Scratch, click here.